JonathanDn/license-usage/README.md

 * If you would just like to test the script, attached is a small package.json file example for that purpose.

 If you encounter any issues, have any feature suggestions feel free to open an issue, whenever I get the time I will improve this library :)

+ Disclaimer: Information represented by this package scanner is gathered from general sources.
+No information on licenseUsage is considered as legal advice.